-Summer has set in and with the temperature soaring well into the 30s it’s time to stow away the boots and grab your favourite pair of sandals or thongs.
+With summer on its way and temperatures already on the way up it’s time to stow away the boots and grab your favourite pair of sandals or thongs.

 But if you suffer from dry and cracked heels you could be a little nervous about slipping into your summer shoes.
 You may feel a little uneasy about your feet being on full display, but not only that, cracked heels can be quite painful.

 As the skin on the heel becomes dry and splits sometimes bleeding can occur and in the worst cases you could even develop an infection.
 And while you may want to stick with your enclosed shoes all through summer to hide them, there are ways to get those silky-smooth heels you long for.